TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![split graph](img/split_graph.png)

-Every record from the `source` gos to `sink 1` and `sink 2`.
+Every record from the `source` goes to `sink 1` and `sink 2`.
 Split node doesn't have additional parameters.